 6. Find free and discounted entertainment.
 Save on summer fun by taking advantage of free days and discounts at museums, parks, concerts and other entertainment.
 Think like a tourist on a budget.

 If you have a little money to spend, you can make it go farther with Restaurant.com certificates and discounted movie tickets, which you can search for through NEA Discount Marketplace.

 Use your library card to access free books and e-books, movies, music, research resources, job training, seminars, free Wi-Fi and more.

 Take up an inexpensive hobby or a digital project such as starting a blog, writing a book or posting your pictures, says Casey-Rowe.
 You’ll have fun and learn useful skills.
 And, she adds, and “it will fill your summer, for sure.”

 7. Juggle bill payment dates.
 See if you can defer or reduce your monthly bills until you’re receiving a paycheck again.
 Check your NEA benefits such as the NEA Auto & Home Insurance Program’s Summer/Holiday Skip option.
 Ask your bank or credit union and other billers about Skip-A-Payment options.

 8. Save when you must spend.
 Use savings apps like Ebates, iBotta, Shopkick and others that offer discounts, coupons, cash back or other rewards with each purchase you make through the app.
 Be a smart shopper.
 Take advantage of coupon sites, promo codes, loyalty programs, negotiation and deal watching.
 If you have an NEA credit card, use the cash back that you earn when buying the things you need to help offset their cost.

 9. Earn extra cash.
+A summer job or a side hustle to bring in some money might be the ticket to stay afloat until the next school year.
 Sell things you no longer need or want at consignment stores or online sales sites such as eBay, Craigslist, Amazon, Etsy and others.
 If you love to create things, convert your hobby into a side business.

 You also can provide services for pay.
 Many educators correct AP exams or freelance over the summer, says Casey-Rowe.